EvangelosTikas/ToolGit/README.md

 # ToolGit
+An all-around toolkit for Git.
-A toolkit for Git, everything to assist you on your Git experience.
+*Everything* to assist you on your Git experience.
-Everything is easier witha  few commands, ready to port anywhere at any time, any environment (soon to be tested) and any user-level.
+Everything is easier with a  few commands, ready to port anywhere at any time, for any environment (soon to be tested) and for any user-level.

 ## git-helpers